QUICK ANSWER

 Where it falls short:

-- Subscription pricing means you pay $59 to $99 and lose access when time runs out.
-If you need an extra month, you pay again.
+• Time-limited pricing means you pay $59 to $99 and lose access when time runs out.
+PrepAgent says it does not automatically bill after the plan expires, which is good, but if you need more time, you buy more access.

 Best for: Students who learn best from video and want live instructor access.
 If you struggled with the 63-hour course material and need concepts re-explained visually, PrepAgent fills that gap.